Searching ...

 Photos of Greenville South Carolina

 Are you seeking a blend of mountain lifestyle and modern conveniences?
-Check out Greenville, South Carolina, one of the most popular cities in the state.
-Greenville has something to keep everyone happy with its quaint Main Street, excellent food and dining scene, southern hospitality, bustling art scene, lots of festivals, and access to the great outdoors.
+Check out Greenville, South Carolina, one of the state’s most popular cities.
+Greenville has amenities to keep everyone happy.
+The town has a quaint Main Street, an excellent food and dining scene, a bustling art scene, many festivals, and great outdoor access.
+Plus, it radiates southern hospitality with friendly people.
+Perhaps the best part are the affordable homes and cost of living, as you’ll find in a Greenville County real property search.

-Today, Greenville is a popular destination; it has been named one of the South’s “Best Cities on the Rise” by Southern Living.
+Greenville has been named one of the South’s “Best Cities on the Rise” by Southern Living.
 But why visit where others vacation when you can live there?
-Greenville is popular with people of all ages and demographics.
-You can find the right lifestyle and your dream home in Greenville, SC.
+Find the right lifestyle and your dream home in Greenville, SC.
 Here are some common questions about the Greenville real estate market

 What is the average price of a home in Greenville, SC?

-Real estate market data from October 2021 showed 971 listings available in the greater Greenville area.
-These listings had a median list price of $325,000.
-The lowest prices began at $40,000 for real estate investment properties.
-The high end of the market maxed out at $3.45 million for a 9.12-acre estate in Green Valley with five bedrooms, seven full baths, and two half baths.
+Real estate market data from September 2024 showed 1,386 current listings in the immediate Greenville city limits and suburbs.
+The homes for sale in Greenville had a median list price of $389,300.
+The lowest prices began at $15,000 for vacant real estate.
+The high end of the market maxed out at $5.9 million for a one-acre estate in Hollingsworth with five bedrooms, eight full baths, and two half baths.
 The most common available real estate was single-family homes with 3-4 bedrooms and 2-3 bathrooms.

 Real estate prices change based on supply and demand and greater economic factors.
 Greenville is a high-demand area, so there is more interest in primary and vacation homes.
-Use the EZ Home Search database to see the most recent information about Greenville’s real estate prices and available listings.
+Use EZ Home Search for an up-to-date Greenville County real property search.
 Our information updates from the MLS every 15 minutes, and you can filter by the home features right for you.

 Are there any condos or townhomes available in Greenville, SC?

-Yes, there are plenty of condominiums and townhomes available to suit your Greenville lifestyle.
-In October 2021, there were 350 listed condominiums and townhomes for sale.
-The market prices ranged from $69,000 for a one-bedroom, one-bathroom unit to $2.4 million for a new construction condo penthouse downtown Greenville.
-Many new construction condo units are breaking ground or recently have come to market.
+Plenty of condominiums and townhomes are available to suit your Greenville lifestyle.
+In September 2024, there were 319 listed condominiums and townhomes for sale.
+The market prices ranged from $110,000 for a one-bedroom, one-bathroom condo unit to $3.25 million for a new construction condo in downtown Greenville.
+Many new construction condo units are breaking ground or have recently come to market.

 What is the property tax rate in Greenville, SC?

 South Carolina property taxes are 4% for primary residences and 6% for second homes.
-Greenville County assessed a 0.06280 millage rate in 2020, and the city of Greenville charged 0.08530.
-The Greenville School District assessed 0.20290.
-There were special fees for road maintenance, public safety, and fire districts.
+Greenville County assessed a 0.0703 millage rate in 2024, and the city of Greenville charged 0.08100.
+The Greenville School District assessed a 0.2077 millage rate.
+Road maintenance, public safety, and fire districts charge additional taxes.
+Tax payments are due once a year, and tax notices are issued in early October.
+Property assessments are reviewed every five years, with the next scheduled for 2025.

 Are there any waterfront properties found in Greenville, SC?